memflow/memflow-pcileech/README.md

 - clang
 - libusb-1.0 (only required on linux)

+Make sure that libclang can be found by either adding it to your `PATH` or via the `LIBCLANG_PATH=` environment variable.

 On Windows you additionally need to supply the proprietary `FTD3XX.dll`.
 It can be downloaded from the [FTDI Website](https://www.ftdichip.com/Drivers/D3XX.htm) in the `Application Library (DLL)` column.

 On Linux you need to check-out and compile the `leechcore_ft601_driver_linux` project from the [LeechCore-Plugins](https://github.com/ufrisk/LeechCore-plugins) repository.